Gordonvale, Queensland: History

 Gordonvale was established on Yidinji tribal land.
 Yidinji (also known as Yidinj, Yidiny, and Idindji) is an Australian Aboriginal language.
 Its traditional language region is within the local government areas of Cairns Region and Tablelands Region, in such localities as Cairns, Gordonvale, and the Mulgrave River, and the southern part of the Atherton Tableland including Atherton and Kairi.

 British settlement began in 1877 with William Saunders Alley and Mr Blackwell and their families who cut a road through to Trinity Inlet so they could haul out cedar logs.
 It was called Plain Camp by Alley.
-By 1880, the road was well-used by miners and packers and they established the Riverstone Hotel to service the passing trade.

 In the Cairns area, a Chinese businessman, Andrew Leon, built the first sugar mill in 1882, named Pioneer Mill, and established the Hap Wah Plantation on 612 acre of land.
-Other plantations and sugar mills were also established in the area in years following, and the region developed into a sugar cultivation and milling area.

-In 1890, the area became known Mulgrave after the Mulgrave River.
+In 1890, the area became known as Mulgrave after the Mulgrave River.
 In 1896 it was named Nelson, named after Queensland Premier Sir Hugh Muir Nelson.
 However this caused postal confusion with Nelson in New South Wales.
-On 24 January 1914 the town was officially renamed Gordonvale after John Gordon, a pioneer in the district who was a butcher, dairyman and grazier, and early director of Mulgrave Central sugar mill.
+On 24 January 1914, the town was officially renamed Gordonvale after John Gordon, a pioneer in the district who was a butcher, dairyman and grazier, and early director of Mulgrave Central sugar mill.

 Mulgrave State School opened on 15 March 1897.
-In 1914 it was renamed Gordonvale State School.
-On 28 March 1924 it became Gordonvale Rural School.
-In 1963 a secondary school department was added until a permanent secondary school was established, in 1965.
-On 1 January 1965 the primary school was renamed back to Gordonvale State School.
+In 1914, it was renamed Gordonvale State School.
+On 28 March 1924, it became Gordonvale Rural School.
+In 1963, a secondary school department was added until a separate secondary school was established in 1965.
+On 1 January 1965, the primary school was renamed back to Gordonvale State School.

 On 20 April 1916, the Cane Beetles March commenced at Mooliba (now Mirriwinni).
 It was a snowball march to recruit men into the First Australian Imperial Force during World War I at a time when enthusiasm to enlist had waned after the loss of life in the Gallipoli campaign.
-The march began at Mooliba with 4 men, passing through Babinda, Aloomba, Gordonvale, and Edmonton, and ending in Cairns 60 kilometers later with 29 recruits.
+The march began at Mooliba with 4 men, passing through Babinda, Aloomba, Gordonvale, and Edmonton, and ending in Cairns 60 kilometres later with 29 recruits.